Why we believe UQ is the best university in Brisbane

 For those who like to cycle, there’s a scenic riverside bicycle path through Toowong to St Lucia, or if you’re coming from the south, you can take the Eleanor Schonell Bridge over the river.
 There are secure bicycle racks and storage rooms on campus, showering facilities and changing rooms, and even bicycle repair stations too.

-Paid parking is also available on campus (many zones are only $5 a day – bargain!) for those who wish to drive.
+Paid parking is also available on campus for those who wish to drive.

 The bicycle path along UQ Lakes is a popular and scenic route for cyclists on campus.